Los Angeles Brain Injury Lawyer

 What is a traumatic brain injury?

-According to the CDC, a traumatic brain injury (TBI) is a disruption in regular brain function due to a blow to the head or penetrating head injury.
+According to the CDC, a traumatic brain injury (TBI) is a disruption in regular brain function due to a blow to the head or a penetrating head injury.

 Many people associate traumatic brain injury with playing contact sports, such as football.
 They assume that they cannot be injured in this way unless they are physically tackled.
 However, this is not the case.
-Car accidents, construction site accidents, and slip and falls are a few more common sources of TBIs.
+Car accidents, construction site accidents, and slips and falls are a few more common sources of TBIs.

 There are two types of traumatic brain injury: mild and severe.